tetrapod00/godot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 .. tip::

-    You can use the **Replace in Files** dialog to speed up replacement by pressing :kbd:`Ctrl + Shift + R` while the script editor is open.
+    You can use the :wndw:`Replace in Files` dialog to speed up replacement by pressing :kbd:`Ctrl + Shift + R` while the script editor is open.
 However, be careful as the Replace in Files dialog doesn't offer any way to undo a replacement.
     Use version control to commit your upgrade work regularly.